CSCfi/csc-user-guide/docs/apps/maestro.md

 Mahti: 2021.4, 2022.1

-!!! info
+!!! info "Incompatibility issue with latest versions"

     Versions 2022.2 and later are incompatible with the RHEL8 operating system on Puhti and Mahti.
-If you intend to run jobs at CSC, don't upgrade your local installation!
+If you intend to run jobs at CSC, don't upgrade your local installation beyond 2022.1!
 We're looking for a workaround.

 ## License